Frequently Asked Questions

 Q: What match activities do Bigs and Littles choose?

 A: What Bigs and Littles do varies widely depending on their shared interests.
 Examples range from riding bikes to baking cookies, shooting hoops or sharing a meal, visiting a museum or going to a movie, attending a sports event or sharing a community service experience.
-Bigs and Littles can also participate in agency-sponsored events or small group outings with other matches, which is a wonderful way to expand their connections to the Jewish community.
+Bigs and Littles can also participate in agency-sponsored events or small group outings with other matches, a wonderful way to expand their connections to the Jewish community.

 Q: Who pays for match outings?